Brooklyn Eagle: Closure

 As journalist Pete Hamill (who worked as a delivery boy for the Eagle) observed in New York in 1969,[Even] though the Eagle was not a great paper, it had a great function: it helped to weld together an extremely heterogeneous community.
 Without it, Brooklyn became a vast network of hamlets, whose boundaries were rigidly drawn but whose connections with each other were vague at best, hostile at worst.
 None of the three surviving metropolitan newspapers really covers Brooklyn now until events ... have reached the stage of crisis; the New York Times has more people in Asia than it has in Brooklyn, and you could excuse that, certainly, on grounds of priorities if you did not also know that this most powerful New York paper has three columnists writing on national affairs, one writing on European affairs, and none at all writing about this city.
 Without the Eagle, local merchants floundered for years in their attempt to reach their old customers; two large Brooklyn department stores—Namm's and Loeser's—folded up.
 If you were looking for an apartment or a furnished room in Brooklyn, there was no central bulletin board.

 1960s revival attempts

 In 1960, former comic book publisher Robert W. Farrell acquired the Eagle's assets in bankruptcy court, five years later after its closing, publishing five Sunday editions of the paper in 1960.
 In 1962–1963, under the corporate name Newspaper Consolidated Corporation, Farrell and his partner Philip Enciso briefly revived the Brooklyn Eagle newspaper as a daily.
-During the 1962–63 New York City newspaper strike, the paper had circulation grow from 50,000 to 390,000 until the strike ended.
+During the 1962–63 New York City newspaper strike, the paper thrived, but it ceased publication three months after the strike ended.

 The final edition appeared on June 25, 1963.